designedmind/2017/_drafts/article/multiple-drafts-cartesian-theatre.md

 architectures with a dualist flavour.
-This is what I shall attempt here -- to outline a biologically plausible architecture for consciousness in which a (functional) Cartesian Theatre plays a central role in the generation of behaviour, taking care not to appear to be proposing an immaterial basis for consciousness.
+This is what I shall attempt here -- to outline a biologically plausible architecture for consciousness in which a (functional) Cartesian Theatre plays a central role in the generation of behaviour.
+I shall not be proposing an immaterial basis for consciousness, but rather that there is a kind of "dualism" in how we function.

 Let us first revisit the problem with the Cartesian Theatre as traditionally construed.
 It is not simply the threat of infinite regress (explaining conscious agency requires positing an "inner" conscious agent, and so on _ad infinitum_).
-As long as any posited inner sub-agent is strictly simpler than the agent which contains it, such a regress will eventually terminate.
+As long as any posited inner agent is strictly simpler than the agent which contains it, such a regress will terminate.
 Indeed, Dennett's theories, and similar positions such as Lycan's "homuncular functionalism" ([Lycan, 1987]()), propose exactly such a decomposition of the self into strictly smaller proto-selves.

 Rather, the problem with the Cartesian Theatre, at least for Dennett, seems to be with the idea of a _consciousness gateway_, a special location through which a perception or other judgement must "pass" -- or perhaps a special status that it must achieve -- in order for that perception or judgement to become conscious.
-But aside from the obviously Cartesian overtones, exactly why this is problematic is less clear.
-The thought is perhaps that in a fully materialistic theory, such a consciousness gateway would be redundant.
+But aside from the obviously Cartesian overtones, why should this idea be problematic?
+The thought is perhaps that in a fully materialistic theory, such a consciousness gateway would be _functionally redundant_.
 The various judgements made by the brain need only influence behaviour in the right way; they do not need to additionally give rise to some kind of inner presentation.

-What I shall now attempt to argue is that while the materialist intuition that a complete theory of consciousness need only account for behaviour is sound, understanding certain kinds of judgement made by the brain as constituting an "inner presentation" is not only compatible with this materialist intuition, but an essential part of understanding the behaviours that are most typically associated with consciousness.
+The materialist intuition that a complete theory of consciousness need only account for behaviour is sound.
+But what I shall now attempt to argue is that understanding certain kinds of judgement made by the brain as constituting an "inner presentation" is not only _compatible_ with this materialist/functionalist intuition, but in fact _essential_ to understanding the features of the mind that we most typically associate with consciousness, such as qualia and introspection.

-Moreover, and _contra_ the way Dennett presents his own theory, Dennett's Multiple Drafts model of consciousness is, in essence, a theory of how such a functional gateway or inner presentation might work.
-I will then attempt to challenge the materialist intuition that such a gateway would be somehow redundant.
+Moreover, and _contra_ the way Dennett appears to understand his own theory, Dennett's Multiple Drafts model of consciousness is, in essence, a theory of how such a functional gateway or inner presentation might work.

 ## The Multiple Drafts model as a functional gateway